ccodwg/Covid19Canada/README.md

 # Dashboard
-We have also created an interactive dahsboard for up-to-date visual analytics and epidemiological analyses.
+We have also created an interactive dashboard for up-to-date visual analytics and epidemiological analyses.

 This is available for public use at: https://art-bd.shinyapps.io/covid19canada/